rossmclendon/PersonalBlog/_posts/2024-12-01-FamilyChristmasUpdate2024.md

 [![EthanSchool]({{ site.baseurl }}/assets/images/blog/FamilyChristmasUpdate2024/EthanFirstDay.jpg)]({{ site.baseurl }}/assets/images/blog/FamilyChristmasUpdate2024/EthanFirstDay.jpg)
 *Ethan Starting 6th Grade*

 Ethan turned 11 in August.
 After finishing 5th grade at Hoxsie in Warwick, he started this fall as a 6th grader at West Bay Christian Academy.
 This year he played flag football in the winter, Little League baseball in the spring and fall, and ran cross country in the fall.
 He just started basketball with the boys team from West Bay - a new team sport for him.
-In his spare time he enjoys reading, Legos, Nerf guns, video games, and knitting Star Wars into any conversation he might be part of.
+In his spare time he enjoys reading, Legos, Nerf guns, video games, and working Star Wars into any conversation he might be part of.

 [![Ethan]({{ site.baseurl }}/assets/images/blog/FamilyChristmasUpdate2024/EthanTreeSearching.jpg)]({{ site.baseurl }}/assets/images/blog/FamilyChristmasUpdate2024/EthanTreeSearching.jpg)
 *Ethan searching for the perfect Christmas Tree*